INDIANAPOLIS -- Paul George is proving he can carry the Indiana Pacers in Danny Granger's absence.

 The Pacers led by four with 5.1 seconds remaining in the second quarter, but walked off the court trailing by two points at halftime.

-The Sixers' late second-quarter spurt started then George fouled Damian Wilkins in the backcourt, and Wilkins made both free throws.
-Then David West committed a turnover on the inbounds play, and Turner quickly scored underneath to tie the game.
+George fouled Damian Wilkins in the backcourt, and Wilkins made both free throws.
+Then David West committed a turnover on the inbounds play, and Turner quickly scored underneath the basket to tie the game.

 Nobody touched the ball, which meant the 76ers got it underneath their basket with a second left.